mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 Installation:

-This mod is distributed as a zip archive and does not currently include a WeiDU installer.
-Installation requires WeiDU version 247 or later.
-And if you know how to use that, or a wrapper for it, you probably don't need any more details.
+This mod is distributed as a zip archive with Mac and Windows installers included.
+Unpack it, then put the jtweaks folder and any installers you intend to use in your game folder.
+Mac OS X: Put setup-jtweaks and setup-jtweaks.command from the install-osx folder in your game folder, and run setup-jtweaks.command.
+On recent OS versions, you'll need to go to System Preferences/Security to give it permission.
+(Unidentified developer)
+Windows: Put setup-jtweaks.exe from the install-windows folder in your game folder, and run it.
+This has not been tested, as I don't have a Windows system.
+Any: You can also run any WeiDU install tool you want; I use subtledoctor's Mac WeiDU Launcher.
+If you do this, you need WeiDU version 247 or later, with 248 or later recommended.

 Special Note for Siege of Dragonspear from Steam/GOG Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that WeiDU, the tool used to install this mod, cannot access.
 You must run a program called Modmerge on your SoD installation before you can install this or any other WeiDU-based mod.